 Infection prevention and control

-Nasal High Flow is not specifically named by the WHO as an aerosol-generating procedure associated with an increased risk of transmission.6 However, there has been some uncertainty about the potential creation of aerosols from all forms of noninvasive respiratory support including Nasal High Flow.
+NHF is not specifically named by the WHO as an aerosol-generating procedure associated with an increased risk of transmission.6 However, there has been some uncertainty about the potential creation of aerosols from all forms of noninvasive respiratory support including NHF.

-According to the WHO: “Because of uncertainty around the potential for aerosolization, HFO, NIV, including bubble CPAP, should be used with airborne precautions until further evaluation of safety can be completed.”
-1
+According to the WHO: “Because of uncertainty around the potential for aerosolization, HFO, NIV, including bubble CPAP, should be used with airborne precautions until further evaluation of safety can be completed.”4

-Recent publications Hui et al.8, Leung et al.9 and Hui et al.10 compared the application of Nasal High Flow to a range of alternative therapies and interfaces and did not find increased risk of transmission via air dispersion.
-Collated air dispersion results from two studies conducted by Hui et al.8, 10 are illustrated in the chart below.
+Recent publications by Hui et al.7, Leung et al.8 and Hui et al.9 compared the application of NHF to a range of alternative therapies and interfaces and did not find an increased risk of transmission via air dispersion.
+Collated air dispersion results from two studies conducted by Hui et al.7, 9 are illustrated in the chart below.

 *Dispersion distance data shown on the chart is combined from two studies conducted by the same authors.